Amadou & Mariam: Career

 Bagayoko was born in Bamako, Mali, in 1954.
 His father was a civil servant.
 He was born with cataracts on both eyes and was blind by the age of 16.
 He learned to play flute and harmonica, and when he was invited to join a festival parade with local musicians he realised that music could be a way to overcome his disability.
-He took up guitar after hearing the music of Jimi Hendrix and James Brown and played in one of Mali's best-known dance bands, Les Ambassadeurs du Motel de Bamako.
+He took up playing the guitar after hearing the music of Jimi Hendrix and James Brown and played in one of Mali's best-known dance bands, Les Ambassadeurs du Motel de Bamako.

 He enrolled in the Bamako Institute for Young Blind People (L'Institute des Jeunes Aveugles), where in 1976, aged 21, he met Doumbia, four years younger, who had lost her sight at the age of five.
 They played in the institute's Éclipse Orchestra, conducted by Idrissa Soumaoro, and discovered that they had similarly eclectic musical tastes.
-They married in 1980 and began performing together.
-In 1982 Amadou won the “Discoveries” competition organized by RFI.
-They formed a band Mali's Blind Couple in the 1980s.
+They married in 1980,and began performing together.
+Doumbia gave birth to 3 children In 1982 Amadou won the “Discoveries” competition organized by RFI.
+They formed a band, Mali's Blind Couple, in the 1980s.
 By 1985, they had made a name for themselves playing Malian blues and embarked on a three-month tour of Burkina Faso.
-In 1990 they moved to Abidjan in Côte d'Ivoire, recorded several cassette albums and toured around West Africa.
-During this time they met Stevie Wonder and started playing at music festivals around the world.
-In Abidjan they met Nigerian producer Maïkano and began recording in December 1988.
-They released two cassette albums, Volume 1 and Volume 2 in March 1989.
+In 1990, they moved to Abidjan in Côte d'Ivoire, recorded several cassette albums and toured around West Africa.
+During this time, they met Stevie Wonder and started playing at music festivals around the world.
+In Abidjan, they met Nigerian producer Maïkano and began recording in December 1988.
+They released two cassette albums, Volume 1 and Volume 2, in March 1989.
 In February 1990, Amadou and Mariam returned to the studio with producer Maïkano and recorded the tracks that appeared on their cassette albums, Volume 3 and Volume 4, released in 1991.